 Transparency: we are committed to transparency in our approach to reviews, including in the way we use and present data and evidence.

-The ICAI Commissioners are Dr Alison Evans, Tina Fahm, and Richard Gledhill.
-They are in post for a four year term beginning on 1 July 2015.
+ICAI is led by chief commissioner Dr Alison Evans, and two part-time commissioners, Tina Fahm, and Richard Gledhill.
+The Commissioners are in post for a four year term beginning on 1 July 2015.
 ICAI is supported by a small secretariat based in London.

 ICAI has appointed a service provider to carry out work on its behalf.
 This work is led by Agulhas Applied Knowledge, a specialist international development consultancy.